From British Columbia to Newfoundland and Labrador, Canadians often find themselves the target of safety blitzes. These have been…Read more

 If you don’t already maintain a plan for epidemic and/or pandemic responses, now is an excellent time to create one.
 Typically, it will be part of your emergency response plan, which can also include information on responding to natural disasters, active shooter incidents and similar situations.

 Prepare for closures across your city, state and country as well as travel restrictions that prevent your employees from getting to work.
 If employees can do their work from home, consider implementing a more liberal policy to prevent sick employees from coming to work.
-Employers should also consider making policy updates to sick leave and other policies that may force sick employees to come to work.
+Employers should also consider making policy updates to sick leave and other policies to prevent sick employees from being forced to come into work.

-Employers should take additional precautions around the workplace.
+With more businesses opening up again, employers should take additional precautions around the workplace.
 You should make sure that either employees or cleaning staffers are regularly disinfecting handles, doorknobs, computers, desks, sinks, toilets and other communal items.
 You can place signs in restrooms and kitchen areas, reminding employees to wash their hands to help prevent the spread of disease.
 You can also create new policies that reduce the number of in-person meetings or eliminate them altogether.
+Daily health checks, such as taking all employees’ temperature at the start of each shift, could be implemented as well.

 The most successful preventive measures have proven to be deceptively simple.
 One of the best ways to prevent yourself from getting sick is by frequently washing your hands for at least 20 seconds using soap and warm water.
 It is not necessary to use antibacterial soaps, as regular soap and water are proven to be just as effective.
 When you’re unable to wash your hands immediately, carry an alcohol-based sanitizer.
 This should not be used in situations where your hands are visibly dirty or have other contaminants on them.
 Hand sanitizers should only be used as a temporary solution until you can wash your hands.

-The White House Coronavirus Task Force is currently recommending that for the two weeks all gatherings of 10 people or more being either canceled or postponed.
-Everyone should focus on social distancing as much as possible.
+Everyone should focus on social distancing as much as possible, which means staying at least six (6) feet apart from other people whenever possible.
 This includes avoiding public transportation, taxis, or ridesharing as well as crowded places such as malls or movie theaters.
 You should keep at least six feet, or two meters, between you and others.
 If you are returning home from an area with an ongoing community spread, you should stay home for 14 days to monitor your health, even if you feel healthy.
 To monitor your health, you should take your temperature twice a day and watch for a cough or troubled breathing.

 While it has been shown to be unlikely that the virus can be stopped from infecting large numbers of people, we can use social distancing to slow its spread.
 This provides hospitals with much needed breathing room to ensure that supplies and staff are prepared.